Leadership traits define an organization and correlate with profitability and success.

 Characteristics of a Bad Leader

 What's considered good leadership might have changed since you've been in a position of power.
 As the modern workforce's priorities shift and change, so do the expectations placed upon a leader.
-Some leaderships qualities that are outdated today include:
+Some leadership qualities that are outdated today include:

 - Rarely being seen or heard by anyone who isn't a senior team member.